Good Design, Great Strategy and the Wow Factor

 Where to from here?

 Information professionals are experts at understanding their “customers,” and they excel at bringing empathy into the knowledge exchange equation.
-With XD enabled tools like Lucidea’s Design Suite which help you configure terrific solutions that make your users say “Wow!” (and ways to measure success on the fly) you’ll have the confidence to act quickly, and the ability to try multiple options so you can arrive at the perfect match for your organization.
+With a powerful KM platform like Presto, which helps you configure terrific solutions that make your users say “Wow!” (and ways to measure success on the fly), you’ll have the confidence to act quickly, and the ability to try multiple options so you can arrive at the perfect match for your organization.
 They’ll love you for it!

 Ron Aspe